This Old House: An Oral History

 Morash: Tommy’s father was a carpenter, and Tommy and his wife, Virginia, and their children lived next to us in our old house in Lexington.
 Tommy helped me fix up my house.
 Isn’t that interesting?
 It’s all a family.

-Roger Cook (landscape contractor, pictured right): It does feel like a family.
+Roger Cook (landscape contractor): It does feel like a family.
 We’re all fishermen, and we’ll get together in the summer and go boating.
 Tommy and Rich [Trethewey] like to be on the water, but I’m the best fisherman.

 Igoe: The Silva brothers are known for some of their antics, their practical jokes.